 Undergraduate students from the UK and the EU

-ULIP undergraduate students benefit from the same financial support arrangements as they would if they were studying in England.
+ULIP undergraduate students benefit from special financial support arrangements giving them access to UK government loans.
 This means that students who are eligible for government funding do not have to pay anything up front and the arrangements for repaying Tuition Fee and Maintenance loans are designed to make higher education as affordable as possible.
 Students will not have to start repaying loans until the April after they graduate and are earning at least £21,000 a year.

 Tuition fee loan